 “All kids have times when they struggle to handle expectations.
 How they express that they’re struggling has an outsized impact on how adults respond.”-Dr. Ross Greene

 As a young adult I rarely engaged in acts of outward physical aggression, but I still experienced very intense and overwhelming emotions.
 Since nobody had bothered to teach me any coping skills as a child, I still had no idea how to manage them.

 I was still punished, this time through deteriorating relationships with friends or significant others, as they would distance themselves from me because of my behaviour.

 Regardless of how emotional dysregulation, stress, or feeling overwhelmed manifest, all concerning behaviour is communicating the same thing: this is a person in need of support.

 Dr. Ross Greene categorizes these differing responses into “lucky” and “unlucky” behaviours (Greene, 2021), because of how they are perceived by others, and because of how others then respond to those behaviours.

-Continue reading on Family Matters.
+If you’re a Medium member, continue reading on Family Matters.